symbol/symbol-cli/README.md

 Command Line Interface (CLI) to interact with Symbol.

-**NOTE:** Symbol-CLI is designed to help developers to architect solutions and interact with Symbol networks quickly from the command line prompt.
+**NOTE:** Symbol-CLI is designed to help developers test solutions and interact with Symbol networks quickly from the command line prompt.
 To hold MAIN NET assets, refer to the [Symbol Desktop Wallet](https://github.com/nemfoundation/symbol-desktop-wallet) project.

 ## Important Notes